 If the subsequent comprehensive evaluation shows that the employee's performance continues to be unsatisfactory, the College will place the employee on corrective probation for a period of one year and will advise the employee in writing of its dissatisfaction and will state those areas which require improvement.

-The employee will receive a comprehensive evaluation twice during this corrective probationary period.
+The employee will receive appraisals during this corrective probationary period followed by a comprehensive evaluation.